mcneel/compute.rhino3d/src/ghhops-server-py/README.md

     ![](docs/ghhops-oncanvas.png)

-9)  Now if you add a curve and a slider and connect them to the Hops component input, you should get the calculated point on the curve as output:
+9)  If you add a curve and a slider and connect them to the Hops component input, you should get the calculated point on the curve as output:

     ![](docs/ghhops-connected.png)